BuonHobo/tesi-triennale/Content/The implementation.md

 Calculating makespan and risk this way worked well for our implementation, but more sophisticated strategies could be used.

 ### The NodeRiskEvaluator Class
+After defining the classes needed to parse and represent a single task, we now need a component with the responsibility of computing all the relevant risk and makespan related data on the scale of a plan.
+As stated earlier, PLATINUm gives our search strategy a partial plan and allows us to label it with data that we can later use to compare different plans.

+We will now discuss the implementation of the component charged with receiving a plan (or partial plan), calculating useful metrics and assign this data to the search space node.
+This class is called `NodeRiskEvaluator`.

+It makes sense to have all the logic regarding the evaluation of a plan inside its own class, so that it can be used in different ways by multiple components of our implementation.
+This means that we're able to evaluate the safety and efficiency of a plan even when working with strategies that are not aware of our risk model, or that use it in conjunction with other metrics and techniques.

+After receiving a search space node, the `RiskAssessmentSearchStrategy` passes it to the `NodeRiskEvaluator`.
+The evaluator gets the timelines of the robot and human components in the plan, and then parses the timelines from `List<DecisionVariable>` to `List<HumanTaskRisk>` and `List<RobotTaskRisk>`.

+During the parsing of the timelines, the evaluator starts from

 ## Utilities
 ### Python DDL generator